golang/proposal/design/draft-fuzzing.md

 ## Open questions and future work

-### Fuzzing engine supports multiple targets at once
+### Fuzzing engine supports multiple fuzz tests at once

-The current design allows matching one and only one fuzz target with `-fuzz` per package.
+The current design allows matching one and only one fuzz test with `-fuzz` per package.
 This is to eliminate complexity in the early prototype, and move towards a working solution as quickly as possible.
-However, there are use cases for matching more than one fuzz target with `-fuzz`.
+However, there are use cases for matching more than one fuzz test with `-fuzz`.
-For example, in the cases where developers want to fuzz an entire package over a long period of time, it would be useful for the fuzzing engine to support cycling around multiple targets at once with a single `go test -fuzz` command.
+For example, in the cases where developers want to fuzz an entire package over a long period of time, it would be useful for the fuzzing engine to support cycling around multiple fuzz tests at once with a single `go test -fuzz` command.
 This is likely to be considered in future iterations of the design.

 ### Options

 There are options that developers often need to fuzz effectively and safely.
-These options will likely make the most sense on a target-by-target basis, rather than as a `go test` flag.
+These options will likely make the most sense on a test-by-test basis, rather than as a `go test` flag.
 Which options to make available, and precisely how these will be defined still needs some investigation.